-The Chester Aaron Scholarships are awards in the amount of one semester's tuition waiver that go to distinguished candidates in fiction, nonfiction, and poetry.
+The Chester Aaron Scholarship is awarded in the amount of one to two semesters' tuition waivers that go to distinguished candidates in fiction, nonfiction, and poetry.
 Chester Aaron is a Professor Emeritus of English at Saint Mary's College and the author of numerous books of fiction and nonfiction, most recently Black and Blue Jew, Garlic Is Life, and Garlic Kisses.
-This award honors his profound service to students at the College and to his lifelong dedication to the written word.
+This award honors his service to students and to his lifelong dedication to the written word.

 The Alice Bagby Scholarship for Excellence in Writing

-The Alice Bagby Scholarship is given annually by an anonymous donor in memory of her grandmother.
+In memory of her grandmother, the Alice Bagby Scholarship is given annually by an anonymous donor.
 The scholarship is named after a teacher and missionary, Alice Bagby, who devoted her life to housing and educating young people, especially needy young women, in the southern state of Rio Grande de Sul, Brazil.
 Alice Bagby was known in the community for her active leadership and for her deeply caring teaching.
 Completely bilingual in Portuguese and English, she was dedicated to the study of languages and to the life of the spirit in communities far from her family's place of origin in Texas.
 The scholarship is given to a deserving student whose work will help exemplify the values of spiritual life in language.

 Vanessa Bedient (née Stribling) grew up in Piedmont, California and attended Scripps College, the University of Washington, and UCLA.
 She loved literature and the arts, and was the soul of goodness.

 This scholarship is made possible by an anonymous donor and honors the life of Judith Lee Stronach (1943-2002), a writer and activist.
-Among her considerable accomplishments, Judith was a published poet and an invited columnist for the Turning Wheel and poetry editor for the Enquiring Mind.
-As a philanthropist Judith was devoted to causes championing Human Rights and since 2000 was an Executive Board Member of Amnesty International.
+Among her considerable accomplishments, Judith was a published poet, an invited columnist for the Turning Wheel, and poetry editor for the Enquiring Mind.
+As a philanthropist, Judith was devoted to causes championing Human Rights and since 2000 was an Executive Board Member of Amnesty International.